bahlo/arne.me/src/content/reading/homo-deus/index.md

 This book was tough, I was angry a lot.

-Yuval Noah Harari starts this book by explaining how humanity has solved famine, plague and war and will therefore focus on advancing humans themselves (even if you ignore COVID-19 and the Ukraine invasion, what about the climate crisis?).
+Yuval Noah Harari starts by explaining how humanity has solved famine, plague and war and will therefore focus on advancing humans themselves (even if you ignore COVID-19 and the Ukraine invasion, what about the climate crisis?).